iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_40xx_family.rst

 Pinout and Connectors
 ********************************************
-The Vertiq 40-XX family does not support any connectors, and only accepts direct soldering to the exposed pads.
+The stock Vertiq 40-XX family does not support any connectors, and only accepts direct soldering to the exposed pads.

 More information about your module's electrical characteristics and connections can be found in the datasheet provided :ref:`below <40_datasheets>`.